 Taking part in the challenge requires participants to undertake a series of creative tasks from each of the section headings: sharing kindness; global kindness; discovering kindness; and a reflection section.
 Each section encourages the girls to think about their behaviours and actions towards those in and outside of their community.
-Part of the challenge includes a kindness pledge to promise to be kind in the future, we ask that you upload at least one of these pledges to our Kindness Calendar, an online gallery of kindness stories.
+Part of the challenge includes a kindness pledge to promise to be kind in the future.

-The challenge badge incorporates our mediators from our Arts and Kindness paper.
-It encourages connections (e.g. holding a party for another guide or brownie group), learning (e.g. researching role models who demonstrate pro-social behaviour), empathy (e.g. finding out about a charity and the people they help), and values (e.g. reflect on why doing kind things might be important to them).
+The challenge badge incorporates the mediators from our Arts and Kindness paper.
+It encourages connections (e.g. sending thank-you notes and keeping in touch with your friends), learning (e.g. researching role models who demonstrate pro-social behaviour), empathy (e.g. finding out about a charity and the people they help), and values (e.g. reflect on why doing kind things might be important to them).

 Using ideas sent to us by The Hampton Guides, and 1st Shorncliffe Gurkha Brownies and Guides, our badge was designed by Kent-based children’s book illustrator, Kate Willis-Crowley and has been incoporated into a digital file for the temporary syllabus.

 - Download the new temporary syllabus, take part in each of the kindness challenges and record your activities.
 (From the downloads menu on this page).